 - Length: 9.2 cm

-Note: the "Ocpoc Input" numbers shown above represent the default bootup configuration for OcPoC which is provided in the following quick installation guide.
+The table below presents the default OcPoC bootup configuration for each connector, as provided in the following quick installation guide.

 The 4-pin and 6-pin connectors on OcPoC Zynq Mini are JST GH series: